lahirurane/videojs-react-chromecast/README.md

+# Videojs on React with chromecast

 This project is created provide an example of the implementation of videojs with react hooks and chromecast feature.
+This is inspired by [react-cast-sender](react-cast-sender)

 ### CastProvider